PoolFeast6969/Integer-Particles/README.md

 The actual physics seems to be pretty inaccurate, but it looks nice so it might end up being some kinda game.

-10/10 would recommend making cpu bound games in python
+10/10 would recommend making cpu bound stuff in python